lavafroth/lavafroth.github.io/content/post/algebraic-python-enums.md

 ```

 The inheritance means all methods of the outer class are available on the nested
-classes _and_ any object of a nested class `isinstance` of the outer class.
+classes via the method resolution order chain _and_ any object of a nested class
+`isinstance` of the outer class.

 That's all there is to the magic!
-Now we can simply add this decorator above the previous class declaration
+Simply adding this decorator above the
-and the variants like `Glass.Empty` and `Glass.Full` would be of the type `Glass`.
+previous class declaration make variants like `Glass.Empty` and `Glass.Full`
+inherit `Glass`.

 ```python
 from dataclasses import dataclass